SyncfusionExamples/how-to-customize-the-scheduler-toolbar/README.md

 # Syncfusion Angular 8 Scheduler Project

-A project that helps you to avoid infinte loop on applying method in `workDays` property binding with code snippet.
+A project that helps you to customize the Scheduler toolbar items with code snippet.

 ## Scheduler features covered in this Project